 For current students completing the program requires 48 credits of study - see program of study (pdf) in the UMass Lowell Graduate online Catalog, there is no residency requirement and courses are offered on campus.

 Admission requirements for the Ed.D.

 Each applicant must have a master of education degree or master's degree in a field relevant to PK-12 education that prepares him/her for advanced study.
-Additionally, applicants should have recent teaching and/or leadership experience in a PK-12 setting and be interested in research into and the role of leaders in schools.
-Candidates who are interested in higher education administration should speak with the Graduate Coordinator before submitting an application.
+Additionally, applicants should be currently working in a PK-12 school and have three years experience as a teacher and/or as an instructional leader.
+Applicants should be interested in research into and the role of leaders in schools.
+Candidates who do not meet these requirements should speak with the Graduate Coordinator before submitting an application.

 - Submit an online application and fee through the office of Graduate Admissions.

 - A two-page admission essay explaining your experience in PK-12 education and your reasons for wishing to enter doctoral study

 Questions about the Ed.D. should be sent to the doctoral coordinator Stacy_Szczesiul@uml.edu.

 Doctoral faculty for both the Ph.D. and Ed.D. programs, are committed to the creation of a supportive environment for doctoral study.
 Seminars are held throughout each semester to discuss research, policy issues related to preparing the dissertation, and for candidates to present their work to their peers for feedback.
 These seminars are highly valued by students, as they ensure program cohesion for students while they explore their individual research interests.